 The figure below illustrates a long section looking north-west through the Beartrack system showing the mineral resource block model at Beartrack.

-The figures below illustrate a plan view and section view of the satellite Haidee Target area at Arnett showing the mineral resource block model in that location.
+The figure below illustrates a plan view of the satellite Haidee Target area at Arnett showing the mineral resource block model in that location.